 This trigonometric functions calculator can help in determining the values of six trig functions in no time.
 You'll find here not only the three basic functions – sine, cosine and tangent, but also their reciprocals: cosecant, secant and cotangent, respectively.

 Scroll down to read more about trigonometric ratios, find sin cos tan charts and learn the mnemonic rule to remember function definitions – sohcahtoa.
 Don't wait any longer.
 Give this trigonometric functions calculator a try!

 Sine, cosine, tangent...

-Sine, cosine and tangent are the trigonometric function of an angle.
+Sine, cosine, and tangent are the trigonometric functions of an angle.
 If the angle is acute, you can define these trig functions in the context of a right triangle.
 Starting with the triangle sides nomenclature: we can name the sides of a right triangle as

-- hypotenuse - probably you heard that term when learning about the Pythagorean theorem.
-So it's the longest side in the right triangle - the opposite one to the right angle (90°).
+Hypotenuse – you've probably heard this term when learning about the Pythagorean theorem.
+So it's the longest side in the right triangle – the opposite one to the right angle (90°).

 Given the sides definitions, you can state that:

 sin(α) = opposite / hypotenuse so